ReinProject/causeway/README.md

-# causeway
+# Python Rein Server

-A storage service geared toward small files with ECDSA signature auth that works with the 21 Bitcoin Computer
+A storage service geared toward small ECDSA-signed documents with ECDSA authentication

 This project is for a server that will store and return data for a certain amount of time and accept updates if they are signed by a user's payment address.